-- Flowers are lovely, but difficult for your teacher to transport home (vase + water + car = spilling).
+- Plants.
+Flowers are lovely, but difficult for your teacher to transport home (vase + water + car = spilling).
 A beautiful indoor plant in a pot (think orchid) is appreciated, as well as a small pot of herbs!
 What a delicious and useful gift for any teacher.

 - Stay away from gifts of clothing or jewelry…it often creates another job for your teacher if they need to return it.